Scroll to content

 Pupil Premium

-This statement details our school’s use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school’s use of pupil premium funding to help improve the attainment of our disadvantaged pupils.
+It outlines our pupil premium strategy, how we have spent the funding in 2023-2024 and the outcomes for disadvantaged pupils last academic year.

-School overview
+School Overview

 Detail